lightninglabs/lightning-dev-site/_pages/overview.md

 ![Alice creates HTLC with Bob](http://imgur.com/aNQoA9Z.png)

-Bob, knowing that he can pull funds from Alice if he knows R, now has no issue telling Charlie: "I will pay you if you can produce the preimage of H within *2* days."
+Bob, knowing that he can pull funds from Alice if he knows R, now has no issue telling Carol: "I will pay you if you can produce the preimage of H within *2* days."

-Charlie does the same, making an HTLC that will pay Dave if Dave can produce R within 1 day.
-However, Dave does in fact know R. Because Dave is able to pull the desired amount from Charlie, Dave can consider the payment from Alice completed.
-Now, he has no problem telling R to Charlie and Bob so that they are able to collect their funds as well.
+Carol does the same, making an HTLC that will pay Dave if Dave can produce R within 1 day.
+However, Dave does in fact know R. Because Dave is able to pull the desired amount from Carol, Dave can consider the payment from Alice completed.
+Now, he has no problem telling R to Carol and Bob so that they are able to collect their funds as well.

 ![Dave distributes R](http://imgur.com/nTLWBbm.png)

 Now, everyone can clear out, because they have a guaranteed way to pull their deserved funds by broadcasting these HTLCs onto Bitcoin's network (i.e. on-chain).
 They would prefer not to do that though, since broadcasting on-chain is more expensive, and instead settle each of these hops off chain.
-Alice knows that Bob can pull funds from her since he has `R`, so she tells Bob: "I'll pay you, regardless of `R`, and in doing so we'll terminate the HTLC so we can forget about R." Bob does the same with Charlie, and Charlie with David.
+Alice knows that Bob can pull funds from her since he has `R`, so she tells Bob: "I'll pay you, regardless of `R`, and in doing so we'll terminate the HTLC so we can forget about R." Bob does the same with Carol, and Carol with Dave.

 ![Everyone terminates their HTLCs](http://imgur.com/iRx4bf5.png)

-Now, what if Dave is uncooperative and refuses to give `R` to Bob and Charlie?
+Now, what if Dave is uncooperative and refuses to give `R` to Bob and Carol?
-Note that Dave must broadcast the transaction from Charlie within 1 day, and in doing so must reveal R in order to redeem the funds.
-Bob and Charlie can simply look at the blockchain to determine what R is and settle off-chain as well.
+Note that Dave must broadcast the transaction from Carol within 1 day, and in doing so must reveal R in order to redeem the funds.
+Bob and Carol can simply look at the blockchain to determine what R is and settle off-chain as well.

 We have shown how to make a payment across the Lightning Network using only